hotwired/stimulus/docs/reference/css_classes.md

 </form>
 ```

-If you are working with utility classes and want to define multiple CSS classes for an attribute, separate the CSS class names with spaces.
+If you want to define multiple CSS classes for an attribute, separate the CSS class names with spaces.

 ## Properties